The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 How safe is it?

 The M2 does come with a decent showing of airbags, various electronic aids and adaptive cruise control – which you would only expect – but it’s a little disappointing that some very desirable safety-related kit only comes as part of the optional Driving Assistant package.
 That includes City Collision Mitigation, Forward Collision Warning and Lane Departure Warning, the kind of thing that is becoming commonplace on cars that cost half as much as the M2.
 That makes BMW seem a tad stingy - granted, a lot of buyers interested in the M2 might not care that it's not included, but other manufacturers are more generous in this area.

 The M2 may be billed as a racecar for the road, but BMW hasn’t skimped on the creature comforts, with its Professional sat-nav system, the Professional media package and xenon headlights as standard, alongside leather upholstery, climate control and Bluetooth connectivity.
 Even so, there are still some attractive options, such as the Driving Assistant pack (see above), upgraded speakers and the Online Entertainment package.
 Other worthwhile options include heated seats, and the reversing camera for tricky parking spots.

 If you’re a performance car fan, the question is really, ‘Why not buy one?’
-The M2 is a cracking car: with muscle car-like performance, wonderful looks and with the sharp handling to match; oh, and it also sounds great, too.
+The M2 is a cracking car with muscle car-like performance, wonderful looks and the sharp handling to match.
+Oh, and it also sounds great too.
 It’s the complete M car package wrapped in a smaller, pointier body, and a serious chunk of cash less than an M3.
 The driving experience is actually quite old-school, but if you want an analogue sports car, this is one of the best.